tanay-vakharia/517-Reproducibility-Project/README.md

 ## Acknowledgments
 We thank the authors of Binoculars and LLMDet for making their models available.
+We thank the original authors of The Rise of AI-Generated Content in Wikipedia and their github repository in reproducing their results (https://github.com/brooksca3/wiki_collection)

 ---
 This README provides all necessary information to reproduce our experiments in Google Colab, including dependencies, data collection, preprocessing, evaluation, and visualization.